Continuing Education Courses

 Participants learn the requirements and qualifications of the notary public office.
 Requirements for attestation, fees, general powers and limitations, certifications, oaths, affirmations and affidavits are taught.
 NC Notaries must have a high school diploma or GED; must be at least 18 years old; read, write, and speak English; have no felony convictions; and successfully complete this approved notary course.

-Additional costs include: commission fee to Secretary of State, $50; swearing in at the courthouse, $10; required textbook, $28 (purchased before class from RCC Bookstore); notary seal (costs vary).
+Additional costs include: commission fee to Secretary of State, $50; swearing in at the courthouse, $10; required textbook purchased from bookstore (cost varies); notary seal (cost varies).
 Prepayment of tuition and purchase of the Notary Manual prior to class is required.

 Prepayment of tuition and purchase of the Notary manual prior to class is required.